Tony Succar: Musical career

 Succar already had an active musical career while still an undergraduate student.
-As a college junior he took over as musical director of the family band, which he rebranded as Mixtura.
+As a college junior, he took over as musical director of the family band, which he rebranded as Mixtura.
+Mixtura played weekly in various Florida venues but also at Calle Ocho Festival in Miami, Carnaval on the Mile in Coral Gables, and a salsa cruise with Tito Nieves.

 On 21 September 2010, Succar released an album recorded at his graduate recital, a live concert featuring Mixtura at Miami's Wertheim Performing Arts Center.
 This CD/DVD contains a mix of Latin-influenced arrangements of classic Jazz numbers and original material.
 It received numerous positive reviews including Audiophile Audition and JazzChicago.

 After graduating from FIU, Succar became an artist-in-residence there in 2012, continuing to work with the school's music students on a number of projects.
 He is the youngest artist ever to hold this appointment at FIU.

 Succar has worked with a number of prominent artists in the Latin music genres.
 These include Tito Nieves, La India, Kevin Ceballo, Michael Stuart, Jon Secada, Jennifer Peña, Jean Rodríguez and Obie Bermúdez, who all collaborated with him on Unity: The Latin Tribute to Michael Jackson.

 In 2019, Succar was nominated for a Latin Grammy Award in four separate categories, winning for Best Salsa Album and as Producer of the Year.

+In 2023, Succar released Mimy & Tony, an album with his mother, Mimy Succar.
+The album features José Alberto "El Canario", La India, Haila Mompié, Cali Flow Latino, and Rafael Brito.
+Tony Succar writes about the album, which was nominated for a Grammy in 2024 for Best Tropical Latin Album:

 The Unity Project

 Unity: The Latin Tribute to Michael Jackson is a collaborative project to produce a musical tribute to Michael Jackson.
 As well as live performances, the project plans to release an album consisting of 14 Jackson songs rewritten to include Latin influences, primarily salsa. and Latin American Ritmos, Succar, who was a long-term fan of Jackson's work, is the founder and producer of the project.

 Unity was launched in 2015 with a concert at Olympia theater in Miami Sponsored and transmitted by PBS TV, 360 Stations, and also Sponsored by Universal Music Classic.
 Unity features more than 100 musicians, such Latin superstars as Tito Nieves, Jon Secada, La India, Obie Bermudez, Jennifer Pena, Michael Stuward, Angel Lopez, Sheila E., Judith Hill, Jean Rodríguez, Fernando Vargas, Maribel Diaz, Kevin Ceballo, Presented in PBS TV by Gloria Estefan, mixed by engineer Bruce Swedien.
+In 2024, through Unity Entertainment, Tony Succar released Mimy & Tony: The Creation of a Dream, a biographical documentary film about Mimy Succar's life and her musical resurgence since her participation in La Voz Perú and her Grammy Award nomination.